emilygoeres/ceating-a-quiz-homework/README.md

 Style.css
 -Made the background crimson
--made it so everything iscentered on the page
+-made it so everything is centered on the page
 -Made the font for the questions and title gray
 -Made the answer options and next button black with gray font -Made the timer in white font and it counts down once the quiz starts